 Similarly, forgiveness is a fight.
 When you are hurting, a natural reaction is to get even or bury your feelings inside.
 You may even harbor a grudge, allowing resentment and bitterness to take root.

-Maybe your spouse has built up a wall because of past experience.
+Maybe your spouse has built up a wall because of experience.
 They have told you of something they did wrong and your instant reaction was a vast explosion.
 You reacted like a hurricane with an out-of-control, downward spiraling wind.
 But that’s not all…over the next few days…or few months…or possibly even years…you brought their waywardness up over and over again.
 You held a grudge.
 Maybe the distance you are sensing in your relationship is due to your refusal to forgive.

 “Generous in love—God, give grace!